silvia-odwyer/Onyx/README.md

 ## Features On The Way
 I am applying for API keys for the following APIs, so that's why their development is slightly delayed.
+- Checking if two users should go out together, using IBM Watson's analysis of the two users' messages, and thus deducing their personalities.
 - Movie DB search and retrieval for movies and their ratings, actors, etc.,
 - Spotify: Provides meta data on various songs.
 - Google Knowledge Graph integration